Lesson 4: NDAs, Non-Competes, and Other Restrictive Covenants

 (b) “Trade Secret” means a trade secret as that term is defined under the Uniform Trade Secrets Act. ]

-Seek clarification from your employer about any limitations imposed by the agreement.
-Employers often interpret terms broadly, so it is crucial to know how your expectations for future use of information related to your job might be affected.
+Seek clarification from the company about any limitations imposed by the agreement.
+Companies often interpret terms broadly, so it is crucial to know how your expectations for future use of information related to your work might be affected.
 The norms in a business setting can be very different from those in academia; for instance, while publishing research is encouraged in academia, this may not be the case in a corporate environment.

-Employers usually understand that employees will have questions about the agreement.
+Companies usually understand that individuals will have questions about the agreement.
 At the same time, they are unlikely to be willing to negotiate its terms.
-It is also rare for employers to sign supplemental agreements requested by the employee.
+It is also rare for companies to sign supplemental agreements requested by the individual.

 Operating Under the Terms of Your Agreement

-Typically, any intellectual property (IP) you create while employed will belong to your employer.
-This means they will control the rights to that IP, and you will need their permission to use it.
+Typically, any IP you create while employed or under contract will belong to the company.
+This means the company will control the rights to that IP, and you will need the company’s permission to use it.

 Sample Agreement Language